Xavier Worthy

-Xavier Worthy (born April 27, 2003) is an American football wide receiver for the Texas Longhorns.
+Xavier Worthy (born April 27, 2003) is an American professional football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Texas Longhorns, earning three All-Big 12 honors.
+Worthy holds the 40-yard dash record at the NFL Combine (4.21 seconds) and was selected by the Chiefs in the first round of the 2024 NFL draft.

-High school career
+Early life

 Worthy attended Central East High School in Fresno, California.
 He was selected to play in the 2021 All-American Bowl, but the game was not played due to the COVID-19 pandemic.
 He originally committed to the University of Michigan to play college football but changed to the University of Texas at Austin.

 College career

+2021 Season

 Worthy earned immediate playing time his freshman season at Texas in 2021.
-Worthy had a breakout freshman year at Texas breaking several freshman school records.
-These records include, receiving yards in a season with 981 yards and receiving touchdowns in a season with 12.
+Worthy had a breakout freshman year at Texas, breaking several freshman school records.
+These records include receiving yards in a season, with 981 yards, and receiving touchdowns in a season, with 12.
 These records were previously held by Roy Williams, who had 809 yards with 8 touchdowns in his 2000 freshman season.
 Worthy also broke the school freshman record of receiving yards in a game with 261 yards against rival Oklahoma.
 At the conclusion of Worthy’s freshman season, he was awarded true-freshman All-American by Pro Football Focus, 247 Sports, and FWAA.